minvws/workflow-repo-sync/README.md

 # Repo sync

-This pipeline synchronizes:

-- a branch on a private repository with a branch on a public repository by merging all commits from the configured branch to the shadow branch.
-  This shadow branch is then pushed to the public repository;
-- all tags on the private repository to the public repository.
+This repository provides a reusable GitHub Workflow which synchronizes a branch on a private repository with a branch on a public repository by merging all commits from the configured branch to the shadow branch.
+This shadow branch is then pushed to the public repository.
+All tags on the private repository can optionally be pushed the public repository as well.
-- The pipeline is designed to be as generic as possible, so they can be easily reused in any project.
-- This repository is a part of the generic GitHub Actions pipeline collection that can be used in any project.

 > [!CAUTION]
 > This pipeline pushes all commits from a branch on the private repository to a branch on the public repository.